John Martin Trail

 ‘John Martin Trail’ passes the church yard.

 Location: Tofts to Haydon East farm road.
+NGR

 Admission: Please leave a donation towards upkeep.